Fantom-Factory/afBedSheet/readme.md

 4. `TextProcessor` serves content to the client and returns `true`.

 Note that response object processing is extensible, just contribute your own [Response Processor](http://repo.status302.com/doc/afBedSheet/ResponseProcessor.html).

+(*) If the slot is not static, then if the parent class:

+- is a service then it is retrieved from IoC,
+- is `const` then a single instance is created, used, and cached for future use,
+- is not `const` then an instance is created, used, and discarded.

 ## Template Rendering